mattmcspirit/hybridworkshop/steps/4_DeployAKSHCI.md

 ![Architecture diagram for AKS on Azure Stack HCI in Azure](/media/nested_virt_akshci_ga.png "Architecture diagram for AKS on Azure Stack HCI in Azure")

-You've already deployed the Azure Stack HCI 20H2 infrastucture.
-In this section, you'll use Windows Admin Center to deploy the management cluster.
-This provides the the core orchestration mechanism and interface for deploying and managing one or more target clusters.
+In this section, you'll use Windows Admin Center to deploy the AKS on Azure Stack HCI, including all the key components.
+First, the management cluster (kubernetes virtual appliance) provides the the core orchestration mechanism and interface for deploying and managing one or more target clusters.
 These target, or workload clusters contain worker nodes and are where application workloads run.
-These are managed by a management cluster.
 If you're interested in learning more about the building blocks of the Kubernetes infrastructure, you can [read more here](https://docs.microsoft.com/en-us/azure-stack/aks-hci/kubernetes-concepts "Kubernetes core concepts for Azure Kubernetes Service on Azure Stack HCI").

 Allow popups in Edge browser
 -----------